HwWobbe/WipHww/README.md

 ## 2026-07-:
 - -07-27:
   - DrwH
+  - make n午㋆㏺㍚ a separate page in the right folder
   - ``: `x2-3 = `((...)x2)-3 for .tn
   - 0 StartRitual.ContextBase
     - 0.1 A startRitual should always set a ContextBase